 Online - Chicago - Washington D.C.

-The Graduate Certificate in Applied Behavior Analysis develops mastery of the principles of behavior analysis and their application in clinical work and everyday life.
+The Graduate Certificate in Applied Behavior Analysis develops mastery of applied behavior analysis principles.
 Applied Behavior Analysis is the ethical design, implementation, and evaluation of environmental changes to produce socially significant improvements in behavior.
 This program meets the academic coursework requirements to qualify to sit for the examination to become a Board Certified Behavior Analyst® (BCBA).
 The seven required courses comprise a course sequence that is approved by the Behavior Analyst Certification Board (BACB)®.

 Upon completion of this certificate program students will be able to: